The Best Eco-Friendly Mouthwash In The UK

 Use the exclusive discount code MF20 to take 20% off full-priced products at Bower Collective.

-Finally Waken mouthwash is worth a mention because I’ve seen this brand in supermarkets, making it a more accessible eco-friendly alternative.
+Finally, Waken mouthwash (from £5 for 500 ml at Look Fantastic) is worth a mention because I’ve seen this brand in supermarkets, making it a more accessible eco-friendly alternative.

-Because of the metal cap, at first glance, I had assumed the whole bottle was plastic-free.
+Because of the metal cap, I had assumed the whole bottle was plastic-free at first glance.
 It’s not.
 Instead, it’s made with a blend of sugarcane and post-consumer recycled (PCR) plastic, which is fully recyclable.

 What’s to love is that this fluoride-free mouthwash is alcohol-free, making it gentle on your mouth.
 It’s also vegan-friendly and made in the UK.